-If any allegations of interpersonal violence (including dating or domestic violence), gender-based harassment, hazing, sexual assault and/or stalking within our community are disclosed to a University official, this policy provides rights, resources, response options (including informal and formal), measures of support and/or protection, and disciplinary proceedings that may be accessed and applied accordingly.
+If any allegations of interpersonal violence (including dating or domestic violence), sex-based discrimination and/or harassment, hazing, sexual assault and/or stalking within our community are disclosed to a University official, this policy provides rights, resources, response options (including informal and formal), measures of support and/or protection, and disciplinary proceedings that may be accessed and applied accordingly.

 Messiah University seeks to provide a consistent, caring, and timely response when any violation of this policy occurs within our University community.
-Specifically, this policy defines the coordinated campuswide efforts to provide an appropriate and effective institutional response to incidents of gender-based harassment, stalking, hazing, sexual misconduct, and/or sexual violence.
+Specifically, this policy defines the coordinated campuswide efforts to provide an appropriate and effective institutional response to incidents of sex-based harassment, stalking, hazing, sexual misconduct, and/or sexual violence.
 Our protocol is designed to do the following:

-- Establish and cultivate community involvement in the prevention of interpersonal violence and/or sexual misconduct. - Create a University environment that expedites and encourages the prompt reporting of interpersonal violence and/or sexual misconduct. - Facilitate the care for a complainant by providing a prompt and compassionate response. - Ensure due process and equitable access to care for respondents. - Provide supportive and protective measures to community members impacted by interpersonal violence and/or sexual misconduct. - Provide crisis intervention, advocacy, and referral services to community members impacted by interpersonal violence and/or sexual misconduct. - Offer complainants varied and appropriate response options. - Deliver prompt and thorough action according to complainant request (as appropriate). - Conduct prompt and thorough investigations of interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking. - Take timely and effective steps reasonably calculated to end the interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking, prevent its recurrence, and as appropriate, remedy its effects. - Where appropriate, assist local law enforcement. - When appropriate, assist community members in pursuing civil and/or criminal processes.
+- Establish and cultivate community involvement in the prevention of discrimination, interpersonal violence and/or sexual misconduct. - Create a University environment that expedites and encourages the prompt reporting of interpersonal violence and/or sexual misconduct. - Facilitate the care of a complainant by providing a prompt and compassionate response. - Ensure due process and equitable access to care for respondents. - Provide supportive and protective measures to community members impacted by interpersonal violence and/or sexual misconduct. - Provide crisis intervention, advocacy, and referral services to community members impacted by interpersonal violence and/or sexual misconduct. - Offer complainants varied and appropriate response options. - Deliver prompt and thorough action according to the complainant's request (as appropriate). - Conduct prompt and thorough investigations of interpersonal violence, sex-based discrimination and/or harassment, hazing, sexual assault and/or stalking. - Take timely and effective steps reasonably calculated to end the interpersonal violence, sex-based discrimination and/or harassment, hazing, sexual assault and/or stalking, prevent its recurrence, and as appropriate, remedy its effects. - Where appropriate, assist local law enforcement. - When appropriate, assist community members in pursuing civil and/or criminal processes.

-Actual Knowledge and Deliberate Indifference
+University Knowledge and Deliberate Indifference

-Messiah University commits to responding to all reports of prohibited conduct, including alleged incidents of interpersonal violence, gender-based harassment, hazing, sexual assault, and/or stalking.
-The University's obligation to respond is triggered only after the University has "actual knowledge" of the alleged prohibited conduct.
+Messiah University commits to responding to all reports of prohibited conduct, including alleged incidents of interpersonal violence, sex-based discrimination and/or harassment, hazing, sexual assault, and/or stalking.
+The University's obligation to respond is triggered only after the University has knowledge of the alleged prohibited conduct based on a report to the University.